-We will receive net proceeds of approximately \$231.8 million from the sale of the common stock by us in this offering, assuming an initial public offering price of \$19.00 per share (the midpoint of the price range set forth on the cover page of this prospectus) and after deducting estimated expenses payable by us and underwriting discounts and commissions.
-Each \$1.00 increase (decrease) in the public offering price would increase (decrease) our net proceeds by approximately \$12.3 million.
-We intend to use all of the net proceeds from this offering to repay outstanding borrowings under the revolving portion of our senior secured credit facility.
+We will receive net proceeds of approximately \$ million from the sale of the common stock by us in this offering, assuming an initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus) and after deducting estimated expenses and underwriting discounts and commissions.
+Each \$1.00 increase (decrease) in the public offering price would increase (decrease) our net proceeds by approximately \$ million.
+We intend to use all of the net proceeds from this offering and any proceeds from any exercise of the underwriters' option to purchase additional common stock from us to repay outstanding borrowings under the revolving portion of our senior secured credit facility.
 We will not receive any of the proceeds from the sale of shares of our common stock by the selling stockholders.
 See "Use of proceeds."

+Dividend policy

-Dividend policy We do not anticipate paying any cash dividends on our common stock.
+We do not anticipate paying any cash dividends on our common stock.
 In addition, our senior secured credit facility contains restrictions on making cash dividends.